farinaleo/linear_regression/README.md

 - Run `python train.py` to train the model.
 With `-f <path>` you can change the data file, `-l <number>` you can modify the learning rate, `-e <number>` you can change the number of epochs and `-p` display the learning step as a graph.
-- Run `python estimate.py` to obtain the price of your according to its mileage.
+- Run `python estimate.py` to obtain the price of your car according to its mileage.
 - Run `python evaluate.py` to show the evaluation of performance of the trained model.
 ---
 ### Logical structure